Having good reflexes is an essential asset to any boxer or fighter and its vital that you practice this in your training.

 5. Cobra Bag

 The Cobra reflex bags have really come into the limelight in recent years mainly due to up and coming boxing star Ryan Garcia showing off on his social media.
-The cobra bag is unique in the sense that it is a reflex punch bag that mimics the movement of an actual opponent via the specifically-placed spring – arguably creating even more movement than some double-end bags!
+The cobra bag is unique in the sense that it is a reflex punch bag that mimics the movement of an actual opponent via the specifically-placed spring.
+Arguably creating even more movement than some double-end bags!
+Check out my Cobra bag vs double end bag article for more comparisons.

-For training your reflexes, this is a brilliant piece of equipment will really require a lot of concentration as the bag can will come back and hit you easily, therefore it will require you to slip bag either side, shoulder roll or use foot work to get out the way.
+For training your reflexes, this is a brilliant piece of equipment will really require a lot of concentration.
+Otherwise the bag can will come back and hit you easily.
+Therefore it will require you to slip bag either side, shoulder roll or use foot work to get out the way.

 Here are some options on amazon below: